 Extension faculty had been meeting semi-annually with the Agricultural Economics and Community Development Committee of the Kentucky Association of County Agricultural Agents to learn about emerging issues and plan Extension programming.
 With the onset of the COVID-19 pandemic those meetings have been occurring monthly via video conferencing.
-KFBM specialists continue to enhance enterprise-level data collection.

 9. Hire an Extension Associate to enhance Extension programming and allow for the reduction of teaching demands on specialists.